Karthi2112/Paysphere/README.md

 For Employees
 Profile Management

-View personal details and update them if necessary.
+->View personal details and update them if necessary.
-Access salary payment history.
+->Access salary payment history.

 Leave Management

-Submit new leave requests.
+->Submit new leave requests.
-View the status of leave applications.
+->View the status of leave applications.

 Payroll Details

-View salary slips and track payment history.
+->View salary slips and track payment history.

 Project Scope
 Included: Employee management, leave approvals, and payroll processing.
 Not Included: Advanced features like real-time analytics, department-wise KPIs, and automated attendance tracking (can be added in future versions).